Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 for your data: the smaller your records, the more records can be transferred to main memory using a single disk access.
 The design of relational tables is also important.
-If you put all columns in a single table (do not normalize), more data will come into memory than is required.
+If you put all columns in a single table (i.e., you do not normalize), more data may come into memory than is required.

 ### Caveats and challenges